 What do we do when we’re given a chance to practice what we’ve learned?
 Do we default to our old imprints and react as we always have?
-Or do we recognize the opportunity, accept it, and attempt to act in accordance with our new intention?
+Or do we recognize the opportunity and attempt to act in accordance with our new intention?

 Gary Zukov has talked about how “fear is disguised as anger, rage, depression, jealousy, hostility, anxiety, judgment, and impatience.
 Fear is the opposite of love.”